krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 To revoke permissions for a pipeline, you need to:
 1. Manually remove the specific `Pipeline` in the Azure DevOps UI under the `Pipeline permission` section of the resource you want to manage (e.g., `Environment`, `Queue`, etc.).
 Note that the location of the `Pipeline permission` section may vary depending on the type of resource you are managing.
 2. Update the `PipelinePermission` resource on Kubernetes by removing the specific pipeline `id` from the `pipelines` array in the `PipelinePermission` resource.
+3. Apply the updated `PipelinePermission` resource to the cluster and let the controller reconcile the state.

 ## Authentication